 CCBHCs have dramatically increased access to mental health and substance use disorder treatment, expanded states’ capacity to address the overdose crisis and established innovative partnerships with law enforcement, schools and hospitals to improve care, reduce recidivism and prevent hospital readmissions.

 Recognizing the promise of the CCBHC model, Congress in 2020 expanded the original eight-state Medicaid demonstration program to include additional states, and since 2018 has appropriated grant funding to support CCBHC readiness.
-Today, 340 CCBHCs are operating in 40 states, plus Washington, D.C. and Guam.
+Today, more than 430 CCBHCs are operating in 40 states, plus Washington, D.C. and Guam.
 A growing number of states are moving to implement the model – similar to other value-based or alternative payment models – independently via a state plan amendment or Medicaid waiver.

 Data & Impact

 - 2021 Impact Report (National Council for Mental Wellbeing, 2021)

 - CCBHCs: Bridging the Addiction Treatment Gap (National Council for Mental Wellbeing, 2018)

 - State-specific data may be available in some cases; contact us with inquiries.